 5. Pickled Plum (Japan)

 Called umeboshi (“dried plum”), these tart and salty pickled fruit are more closely related to apricots than plums.
 Regardless of genealogy, umeboshi are known across Japan for their incredible health benefits.
 They’re said to reduce fatigue, help eliminate toxins and aid in digestion.
-In addition to treating colds, umeboshi are a popular hangover cure.
+In addition to being good cold remedies, umeboshi are a popular hangover cure.